xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/powershell/create-personannotation-from--powershell-snippets.md

 Import-Module Microsoft.Graph.People

 $params = @{
-	detail = @{
+	Detail = @{
-		contentType = "text"
+		ContentType = "text"
-		content = "I am originally from Australia, but grew up in Moscow, Russia."
+		Content = "I am originally from Australia, but grew up in Moscow, Russia."
 	}
-	displayName = "About Me"
+	DisplayName = "About Me"
 }

 # A UPN can also be used as -UserId.